Prepaid cards

 • As long as you contact the provider of your prepaid card and get it blocked, you shouldn't lose out on any money, though you may have to pay up to £10 for a replacement card.

-• Prepaid cards aren't like credit cards, which offer Section 75 protection as part of the Consumer Credit Act.
+• Prepaid cards aren't like credit cards, which offer Section 75 protection as part of the Consumer Credit Act (see Credit card protection).
 However, you'll have access to Visa and Mastercard's chargeback schemes instead.

-• There are a number of fees associated with prepaid cards that you need to keep an eye out for.
+• There are a number of fees associated with prepay cards that you need to keep an eye out for.
 These can include:

 • Application or activation fees.
 A one-off charge to open the account, usually up to £10 if applicable.